 - Collar – Flea collars are a very popular option for keeping fleas away from dogs.
 These work by releasing chemicals that spread into the skin and fur which kill any fleas that try to settle.

-Huskies should be combed every day to maintain their coat, but this also is a good method for removing and killing fleas.
+Huskies should be combed daily to maintain their coat, but this is also a good method for removing and killing fleas.

 4. Natural Remedies

 If you want a more natural approach, you can try using things like coconut oil or apple cider vinegar to prevent fleas.
-Always consult a veterinarian before you use one of these natural remedies, however
+However, consult a veterinarian before you use one of these natural remedies.

 Commercial flea treatments are more effective than natural remedies, and I would recommend using these two in combination to fight against fleas on your husky.
 Natural remedies tend to be more effective as repellents than actually killing fleas.